Dr Caroline Pellet-Many

 Dr Caroline Pellet-Many is a lecturer in Biomedical Sciences with a particular interest in Cardiovascular Biology.
 She teaches on the BVetMed and on the BSc in Biological Sciences degrees and is a Fellow of the Higher Education Academy.

 Dr Pellet-Many studied in France (Universite Louis Pasteur, Strasbourg) for her undergraduate and post-graduate (Maitrise) in Biology.
-She also obtained and MSc in Physiology with Distinctions from Birkbeck College and completed her PhD in University College London in 2010.
+She also obtained an MSc in Physiology (Distinctions) from Birkbeck College and completed her PhD in University College London in 2010.
 Subsequently, she worked as a post-doctoral scientist in the Centre for Cardiovascular Biology with Prof. Ian Zachary in UCL before joining the Royal Veterinary College in 2018.

 She is a fellow of the Higher Education Academy (PGCertTLHE), and teaches on various courses, including Cardiovascular Physiology, Cellular and Molecular Biology.

 She is a committe member of the London Vascular Biology Forum (@lvbforum)